 Safe to say products will be more expensive, and possibly impossible to obtain.
 Here are some things to consider to minimize the impact.

-- It’s not advisable to reduce product rates from the one recommended on the label.
+7. It’s not advisable to reduce product rates from the one recommended on the label.
 Although label rates contain a margin for poor conditions, the risk of selecting for polygenic resistance exists.
 Polygenic resistance occurs when some weeds happen to be slightly more tolerant to the herbicide than the rest of their cohort.
 These weeds may survive a lower rate, and go on to produce seeds.
-If these outcross with other survivors, their offspring will increase in relative abundance tolerance.
+If these outcross with other survivors, their more tolerant offspring will increase in relative abundance.
 With further such selections in subsequent generations, weeds become even more tolerant and eventually dominate.

-- Consider an optical spot spray system such as the WEEDit Quadro, the Trimble WeedSeeker, or the John Deere See & Spray Select, available for 2022.
+14. Consider an optical spot spray system such as the WEEDit Quadro, the Trimble WeedSeeker, or the John Deere See & Spray Select, available for 2022.
 These systems are “Green on Brown”, meaning they selectively spray just weeds in a burnoff or chem-fallow.
 This can save about 70% of the spray depending on weed density.
 More such systems are on the way, some even offering “Green on Green” that selectively identifies weeds among a crop.
 The return on investment of these systems is directly related to the pesticide cost, meaning in a year with high pesticide prices they pay off faster.
+If shortages of product become a reality, a spot sprayer may be the only way that some fields get treated at all.

 Pesticide shortages will not be fun.
 Unfortunately, their appearance coincides with higher fertilizer prices, meaning crop establishment will need to overcome that factor as well.
 But there are tools to minimize the impact if we’re willing to implement them.
 Just as necessity is the mother of invention, scarcity is the father of conservation.